lopezpdvn/aspnet5co/pages/introduction.md

 ASP.NET 5 represents a rethinking and re-design of .NET server side technologies, and it will impact all the current and future marketshare of the framework.
-Notably, Microsoft and related organizations are betting on open source and community driven progress across their whole technology stack.
+Notably, Microsoft and related organizations are betting on open source and community driven progress across their whole server technology stack.
 It's expected that the new release of ASP.NET positively synergizes with other open source projects and events, including but not limited to:

 * Release of .NET CoreCLR